O. H. Irish: Biography

+Also in 1868, he served as a director and Vice President of the St Lous & Nebraska Trunk Railroad.

 In 1869, Irish was appointed U.S. Consul in Dresden, Kingdom of Saxony before the unification of Germany.
 He was confirmed as U.S. Consul by the U.S. Senate on January 25, 1870.
 He returned to Nebraska in 1873, entering the nursery business, a business that failed in 1875 when his nursery was wiped out by grasshoppers (most likely the Rocky Mountain locust).

-Orsamus H. served on the Nebraska State Board of Agriculture in 1874.
+He served on the Nebraska State Board of Agriculture in 1874.

-He then moved to Washington, D.C. to practice law.
+He then moved to Washington, D.C., to practice law.

 Political Activity

 Active in the Republican Party, he was a delegate for the Territory of Nebraska at the 1860 Republican Convention, in Chicago, Illinois, that nominated Abraham Lincoln, 16th President of the United States.
 During that convention Irish represented the Territory of Nebraska as a member of the convention's executive committee.

 In 1864, Irish represented Nebraska at the National Union Party's (temporary name for the Republican Party) convention.
 He served on the party's national committee.

-O.H.
 Irish was appointed as the position of Third Auditor at the U.S. Treasury Department on December 31, 1875.

-In 1876 Irish was the President of the Nebraska Republican Association.
+In 1876 he was the President of the Nebraska Republican Association.

 As chairman of a fund raising sub-committee (Departments of Treasury and Justice), Irish also participated in the planning activities for ceremonies surrounding the inauguration of James A. Garfield, 20th President of the United States.
 He attended Garfield's inaugural ball on March 5, 1881.

 Career at the Bureau of Engraving and Printing

 Irish joined the Bureau of Engraving and Printing in 1877 becoming Assistant Chief of the Bureau, and Chief of the Bureau of Engraving and Printing in 1878.
 During his tenure as Chief, a new building was authorized and constructed on the southwest corner of 14th and B (Independence Avenue today) streets.
 Construction started in September 1878 and was completed in 1880.

 On July 17, 1861, Congress authorized the Federal Government to print currency.
 Prior to that time, currency was issued by banks.
 At first the printing was accomplished with private printing companies with some final processing done at the U.S. Treasury.
 It was during Irish's tenure that the Treasury Department became the sole printer of U.S. currency.

 Irish held the office of Chief until his sudden death in 1883.
-His funeral was on January 30, 1883, at the New York Avenue Presbyterian Church, Washington D.C. with his burial at the Oak Hill Cemetery (Washington, D.C.).
+His funeral was on January 30, 1883, at the New York Avenue Presbyterian Church, Washington, D.C., with his burial at the Oak Hill Cemetery (Washington, D.C.).

 He is the namesake to Mount Irish, in Nevada.